Frequently Asked Questions: 2015 Recreational Gulf Red Snapper Season and Sector Separation

 The Saturday before Memorial Day state recreational season opening was first used in the 2014 state waters season as a way to increase harvest opportunities for anglers over a holiday weekend.
 In addition, many stakeholders have commented on the importance of fishing opportunities in the fall, which lead to the inclusion of fall weekends in September and October, and another holiday (Labor Day).
 The selected season balances the economic and social needs of Florida’s recreational anglers with the conservation needs of red snapper in the Gulf of Mexico.

-Earlier this year, a stock assessment update for red snapper was completed and indicated the stock continues to rebuild, which prompted the Gulf Council to approve a 3.3 million pound quota increase for red snapper in 2015 (this quota increase is pending approval from the U.S. Secretary of Commerce).
+Earlier this year, a stock assessment update for red snapper was completed and indicated the stock continues to rebuild, which prompted the Gulf Council and the U.S. Secretary of Commerce to approve a 3.3 million pound quota increase for red snapper in 2015.
 Based on this information, the selected season will provide more fishing opportunities for private anglers without causing a significant increase in harvest that could result in a quota overage and negatively impact the recreational sector.
 Federal recreational season lengths for red snapper in the Gulf have been decreasing since 2008, resulting in decreased fishing opportunities.

 What is the recreational harvest season for red snapper in Gulf federal waters (beyond 9 nautical miles from shore)?